becavin-lab/checkatlas/README.md

 ## Summary

-Poowered by nextflow, checkatlas can be ran in one command line:
+Powered by nextflow, checkatlas can be ran in one command line:

 ```bash
 nextflow run nf-core-checkatlas --path search_folder/